nnseva/django-tsso/README.md

 ```

 You may skip setting backend client key and secret, if you won't plan to
-activate OAuth1/2 login pipeline, and would like to have a Transparent SSO
+activate your own OAuth1/2 login pipeline, and would like to have a Transparent SSO
-pipeline only.
+authentication pipeline only.

 ## Authentication protocol